mghazel2020/Image-Classification--Machine-Learning--Python-ScikitLearn/README.md

 # 3. Computing Framework

 The 5 notebooks in **./code/** are Google Colaboratory (Colab) notebooks.
-Colab is a Python development environment, with pre-installed software requirements and dependencies,  that runs in the browser using Google Cloud (colab.research.google.com).
+Colab is a Python development environment, with pre-installed software requirements and dependencies,  that runs in the browser using Google Cloud ([Google Colaboratoro](https://colab.research.google.com)).
 We easily open and execute each notebook using Google Colab, as follows:

 * Download the notebooks and copy to them to your Google Drive, which is freely available if you have a GMAIL account.
 * Once copied to your Google Drive, you can easily open a notebook as follows: